|Lymphocyte Population Biology - CNRS URA 1961|

 The main scientific objectives of the Lymphocyte Population Biology Unit are:

-To investigate these different issues we have followed several lines of research.
-We summarize our most important observations during 2006:
+To investigate these different issues we have followed several lines of research during 2008:

-3- Bystander CD4+ T cell help to CD8+ T cells during lymphopenia driven proliferation (LDP).
+1- Bystander CD4+ T cell help to CD8+ T cells during lymphopenia driven proliferation (LDP).
 Since a fully functioning immune system requires a variety of lymphocyte sub-sets, lymphpocyte homeostasis should control both absolute numbers and relative sizes of each sub-population; otherwise, deregulation and disease may occur.
 We studied CD8:CD4 T cell interactions during LDP.
 We found that the co-transfer of CD8+ T cells sub-sets with naïve CD4+ cells results in the 10-fold increase of the number of CD8+ T cells recovered irrespectively of the CD8 T cell sub-set transferred.
 This “bystander helper” effect results in the preferential accumulation of cells with a TEM phenotype.
-The mechanisms that mediate the CD4 bystander helper effect are currently under investigation.
+The mechanisms that mediate the CD4 bystander helper require close vicinity between the interacting CD4 and CD8 T cells.

 De La Coste, A., Six, E., Fazilleau, N., Mascarell L., Legrand, N., Mailhe, M.-P., Cumano, A., Laabi, Y. & Freitas, A.A.
 (2005) In vivoand in absence of a thymus the enforced expression of the Notch ligands Delta-1 or Delta-4 promotes T cell development with specific unique effects.
 J. Immunol.174 : 2730-2737